 As previously mentioned, each lender has the right to choose its own criteria for determining whether you qualify for their business line of credit.
 Here are some examples of major lenders who make small business loans (including small business lines of credit) and what to expect from their requirements.

 Business Line of Credit from Chase

 The national lender offers business lines of credit from $10,000 to $500,000 with five-year renewable repayment terms.
 The lender doesn’t provide exact information about what’s required to get approved.
 However, it does disclose that it considers your banking relationship, credit history, and collateral.

-This suggests that having an existing business checking account or similar relationship with Chase will help your chances of getting approved.
-Also, like other national business lenders, Chase may be looking for a strong credit history instead of offering business lines of credit to business lenders with lower credit scores.
+This suggests that having an existing business checking account or similar relationship with Chase might help your chances of getting approved.
+Also, like other national business lenders, Chase may be looking for a strong credit history instead of offering business lines of credit to business borrowers with lower credit scores.

 Because the lender considers collateral in its underwriting process, you may have a hard time getting an unsecured line of credit.
 If you’re looking for that, consider other options.

 Finally, note that Chase only offers business lines of credit in the following states: AZ, CA, CO, CT, DE, FL, GA, ID, IL, IN, KY, LA, MA, MD, MI, NJ, NV, NY, OH, OK, OR, PA, TX, UT, VA, WA, WI, WV

 Business Line of Credit from Wells Fargo